Travis

 Without the top-level env, no job will be allowed to fail.

-Fast Finishing #
+Use a Fast Finish #

 If some jobs in the build matrix are allowed to fail, the build won’t be marked as finished until they have completed.